lakubuDavid/Noon/NOTE.md

 `noon.config.lua` file ,since every script are loaded on execution ,it means that they can be modified while executing but for the `noon.config.lua` file it's more complicated.
-Since routes and app configs are in that file,we need to update the router and apps configs as soon as the script is modified because thats the only file that is called only one, on startup.
+Since routes and app configs are in that file,we need to update the router and apps configs as soon as the script is modified because that's the only file that is called only one, on startup.

-## Problem #1 : Multi threading
+### Problem #1 : Multi threading

 So, the initial watcher was supposed to be in a separate thread but whenever I try to join it, it blocks the entire app

-## Middleware function rename
+### Middleware function rename
 The middleware function has been renamed to `RouteHandler`to keep it recognizable since it's a global function

-## Middlewares Parameters
+### Middlewares Parameters

 Some middlewares might need parameters to avoid having to rewrite similar code.<br>
 For example a middleware that only allows user with a certain role